tjex/ci-server-g26/README.md

 The server itself is a Raspbery PI running ngrok and a simple Java HTTP server.
 For setting up ngrok refer to their [get started guide](https://ngrok.com/docs/getting-started).
 For setting up a webhook for your repo, see the [Github docs](https://docs.github.com/en/developers/webhooks-and-events/webhooks/about-webhooks).

+The usage of ngrok means you can use any machine as a continuous integration server, including your own local machine.

 ### The Personal Access Token - Very Important!